mkingsnorth/curves_to_mesh_docs/docs/control_panel.rst

 When in Blender's *Curve Edit Mode*, The add-on provides a set of tools for quickly displaying and editing curves directly within the control panel.
 These tools allow you to quickly modify the curves without needing to switch to the standard curve editing mode.

-Display handles
+Display
 ^^^^^^^^^^^^^^^^^^^^
 This will control display the handles of the curves in the viewport:

+* **View Line Width**: This controls the width of the lines in the viewport.
-* **None/Selected/All**: This will control whether the handles are displayed for selected points, all points or not at all.
+* **Display Handles**: This will control whether the handles are displayed for selected points, all points or not at all.
 * **Show Curve Direction**: This will display the direction of the curve in the viewport, which can be useful when creating surface patches according to curve direction (see "Check Direction of Curve").

 Curve Editing Tools